General Education Program

 The purpose of thematic tracks is to encourage students to connect knowledge from different disciplinary areas while focusing on a unifying theme or topic.
 It is well suited to students who have an interest in a particular topic and who would benefit by exploring that topic from multiple disciplinary perspectives.
 Students will be credited with no more than one thematic track.

-All students have two options for thematic tracks within the General Education Program (GEP).
+All students have three options for thematic tracks within the General Education Program (GEP).
 A student may:

 - Choose a thematic track that has been approved by the Council on Undergraduate Education (CUE).
 Completion of one approved thematic track will be noted in the student’s official transcript upon graduation provided that the student selects the thematic track prior to completion of degree requirements.